-2. Pharmaceutical Adjuvant Project
+1. Pharmaceutical Adjuvant Project

 To extend its product chain and enhance added value of products, the Group actively carried out the development project of pharmaceutical adjuvant.
 The product breadth has extended from food additives to pharmaceutical adjuvant.
-The Group has actively promoted pharmaceutical adjuvants of aspartame, DL-malic acid and L-malic acid and has slightly increase their sales in 2017.
-Recently, the China Food and Drug Administration has made changes to the procedures for the approval of new pharmaceutical adjuvants.
-The Group is actively responding to the changes in order to obtain the production approval of fumaric acid and maleic acid for pharmaceutical adjuvants as soon as possible.
+The Group has actively promoted pharmaceutical adjuvants of aspartame, malic acid and other products and has slightly increase their sales this year.

 Pharmaceutical adjuvant is the Group's focus in the medium to long run.
-It will further enrich the Group's product range, optimise the product structure of the Group, and expand the market to enhance the performance of existing products.
+The Group will continue to promote the research and development of pharmaceutical adjuvants, increase product categories, increase sales efforts, and achieve economic benefits.